 I think you’ll find the flavor and taste of this homemade drink is far superior to anything you’ll get at coffee houses (including Starbucks).
 Give it a try and tell me what you think!

 Homemade Chai Tea Latte

-For the latte: In a medium-size saucepan, bring the milk, maple syrup, and pinch of cinnamon to a slight boil (the sides of the milk will begin to bubble), stirring often.
-Once the sides of the milk begin to bubble, remove the pan from heat.
-Using an immersion blender (this is the trick to a frothy homemade latte), blend the milk until it's frothy.
+- In a small saucepan, bring the milk, maple syrup, and a pinch of cinnamon to a slight boil (the sides of the milk will begin to bubble), stirring often.
+Once the sides of the milk begin to bubble, remove the pan from heat.3/4 cup whole milk, 1 TB pure maple syrup, pinch ground cinnamon

 - Using an immersion blender, blend the milk until it's frothy.
 Alternatively, use a fork to vigorously whisk and froth the milk.

 - Pour 1/2 cup chai concentrate into a mug.
 Slowly pour in the frothed milk.
 Sprinkle the top with an extra pinch of cinnamon, if desired.